antarctica/ops-data-store/README.md

 ### QGIS project

+**Note:** These instructions are intended for adapting into documentation by MAGIC team members.

 The included QGIS project, developed as part of the wider Field Operations and Air Unit GIS, can be used for testing editing workflows and verifying expected behaviour.

-1. start QGIS LTR with the *ops-data-store* profile selected:
+1. start QGIS LTR with the `ops-data-store` profile selected:
-    - macOS: `open -a QGIS-LTR.app --args --profile ops-data-store`
-    - windows: `C:\Program Files\QGIS 3.28.7\bin\qgis-bin.exe --profile ops-data-store`
 1. open the included QGIS project file [`qgis-project.qgz`](/qgis/qgis-project.qgz)

+If needed, shortcuts can be created to start QGIS with a specific profile:

+- on macOS: `open -a QGIS-LTR.app --args --profile {profile}`
+- on Windows: `C:\Program Files\QGIS 3.28.7\bin\qgis-bin.exe --profile {profile}`

+**Note:** To start QGIS normally use the `default` profile.

 ## Implementation